We sort your Self Assessment for you. £169, all in.

 3. You’ll pay tax on all your dividends based on your highest tax band

-The dividend tax rates in 2024/25
+The income tax rates in the 2025/26 tax year 👇

-This year the dividend tax rates are:
+The dividend tax rates

 How about tax on dividends from investments?